 In California and New York, those who have sought to deny copyright protection for street art cite illegal placement as a barrier to copyright protection.
 This is the argument made by the defendants in Villa v Pearson Education, Williams v Cavalli, Tierney v Rime, and the plaintiffs in H&M Hennes v Williams.
 These cases would evidence that the arguments are being made.
 However, given that all cases settled, and that in several cases this argument is made where the work is not illegally placed – for example Williams v Cavalli, and Anasagasti v American Eagle Outfitters – the reliance which can be placed on the arguments made is limited.

 To discuss firstly legally created street art, the matter is relatively straightforward.
 Despite the lack of actual case precedent, a legally created mural would satisfy all the requirements of copyright protection, and not face the hurdle of illegality of creation.
 The relative lack of contention around this can be seen in two examples which never made it as far as the courts.
 Photographer Peter Rosenstein published a 2006 photography book, ‘Tattooed Walls’, which depicted graffiti murals around New York City.
 Following a complaint by a group of artists whose work was depicted in the book, the publisher withdrew the book from sale.
 The artists and Rosenstein later settled on undisclosed terms.
 In 2011, car manufacturer Fiat released an advertisement which featured a Fiat 500 driving around the Bronx, clearly showcasing legal murals by graffiti group Tats Cru.
 The graffiti crew claimed that permission was not sought for use of the murals, and later settled on undisclosed terms.
 Similarly, David Anasagasti, better known as graffiti artist Ahol Sniffs Glue, settled relatively quickly with American Eagle Outfitters after they created an advertising campaign which heavily featured his (legally painted) mural and signature ‘droopy eyes’ motif.
 Although Anasagasti did lodge a complaint with the New York Southern District Court, the two parties settled before a full hearing was held.
-While inclusion of these murals may arguably fall under the European ‘freedom of panorama’ provision, this would apply only if copyright existed in the first place.
+While inclusion of some street art may arguably fall under the European ‘freedom of panorama’ provision, this would apply only if copyright existed in the first place.

 However, while legally painted murals may settle relatively easily, without a question as to whether protection exists, there remains some questions about whether illegally placed street art is subject to the same copyright protection.